microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplicationPassword.md

 ### -ObjectId

-The unique identifier of the object specific Microsoft Entra ID object.
+The unique identifier of the application.

 ```yaml
 Type: System.String